Taming Her Forbidden Earl ONLY

 Of course, Lady Hannah is not completely what she seems, either.
 A member of the dowager Lady Lancaster’s Garden Society, she secretly spends her days solving mysteries and uncovering intrigues, and when she brings William into the fold, a sinister plot develops that throws the two together.
 William’s protective nature ensures he remains by Hannah’s side, but he will not surrender his anti-marriage stance.
 Can intrigue, passion, and maybe even a little bit of scandal reform the most notorious of rakes?

-Title: Taming Her Forbidden Earl (A Lady Lancaster Garden Society Series)
+Title: Taming Her Forbidden Earl (Lady Lancaster Garden Society, #1)

 Author: Catherine Hemmerling